netsage-project/netsage-pipeline/website/docs/devel/documentation_guide.md

 ### Removing a version

-To remove version 1.2.6 for example.
+To remove version 1.2.6 of the docs, for example,

 we need to: